Hyzon Motors Inc. (HYZN) Just Got Our Attention

 Sponsored

-The average price from analysts is $20.60.
+The average price from analysts is $20.60, which is $7.66 above the current price.
 HYZN currently public float of 89.56M and currently shorts hold a 4.98% ratio of that float.
-Today, the average trading volume of HYZN was 1.14M shares.
+Today, the average trading volume of HYZN was 1.20M shares.

 HYZN’s Market Performance